-Mullet wheels are a combination of two different wheel sizes in one wheelset to change the riding characteristics of a bike with the smooth rolling capability of a larger front wheel and the playfulness of a smaller and lighter rear wheel.
+Mullet wheels are a combination of two different wheel sizes in one wheelset set-up to change the riding characteristics of a bike with the smooth rolling capability of a larger front wheel and the playfulness of a smaller and lighter rear wheel.
 Mullet bikes have been around since the creation of the iconic penny farthing and have continued to evolve with the introduction of new wheel sizes.

 The first commercially available mullet mountain bike, the Specialized Big Hit, was released in 2002 with a 26-inch front wheel and a 24-inch rear wheel.
 The Big Hit was popular although not necessarily because of its wheel setup and Specialized eventually moved to a 26-inch rear wheel in 2006.